Get in touch

 High Impact Learning For Social Change

 Gain real-world experience through social impact projects designed to help local businesses, communities, and nonprofits thrive.
-Our MBA programs help our students to make a positive difference both locally and globally.
+Our MS and MBA programs help our students to make a positive difference both locally and globally.

 Dedicated Faculty Support,